 For more specifics, here's information on how much people make on SSDI and SSI.

-After reviewing the criteria outlined in this article, you may realize that your hearing loss doesn't quite meet the SSA requirements.
 Even so, you still have the option of moving forward with a disability benefits application.
 As long as you're truthful on your application, there’s no harm in applying.

 Just understand that you will need to demonstrate through testing and medical records that your hearing loss prevents you from working.

 The application process is also challenging regardless.
 Only about 20% of people who apply for disability benefits find success on their first attempt.
 Persistence pays off when it comes to the application though.
-You can appeal your initial denial, and the chances of winning an appeal are significantly better.

 If you find you need assistance either legally or financially in the near term, take a look at the resources for people with disabilities that Atticus has compiled.